-Budgeted cost: £8,000
+Budgeted cost: £7,000

 Activity Evidence that supports this approach Challenge number(s) addressed Experienced TAs to deliver small group work / interventions to narrow the gap.
+TA support for bespoke pre&post teaching/same day intervention and to foster independence & resilience towards learning challenges.
 Due to small numbers of PP children in each year group, effectively targeted interventions and support for PP pupils are required and especially in PP heavy year groups.
 To provide regular, focused, detailed and monitored interventions that target specific gaps in learning for groups of pupils.
 This will be evidenced through tracking and school data to ensure Pupil Premium children are making progress in their learning.
+Observations show our PP & SEND pupils lack self-starting skills and resilience.
+TAs will train these pupils to help themselves.
+All TAs are well prepared for lessons by teachers so have the knowledge and skills to help pupils, particularly middle and high pupils, close gaps or push on to something more challenging.
 Training for support staff in leading/developing interventions.
-Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1,3,5 Provide high quality teaching across the curriculum.
+Teaching Assistant Interventions EEF (educationendowmentfoundation.org. uk) 1,3,5 Provide high quality teaching across the curriculum.
 Delivery of creative curriculum and focus on Quality First Teaching.
 Cross-curricula approach to planning and accurate use of assessment information to identify and target PP children.
 Research into high quality teaching and learning strategies raises the levels of engagement and attainment for pupils from all backgrounds, especially when children have opportunities to make links between learning activities.
-1. High-quality teaching EEF (educationendowmentfoundation.org. uk) 1,2,3,5 Ongoing training and CPD for teachers and teaching assistants.
+1. High-quality teaching EEF (educationendowmentfoundation.org. uk) 1,2,3,5

+Ongoing training and CPD for teachers and teaching assistants.
 Spending on improving teaching including CPD to ensure Quality First Teaching, a key ingredient for a successful school.
-Effective Professional Development EEF (educationendowmentfoundation.org. uk) 1,2,3,4,5

-Reading - Train all staff in the teaching of high-quality phonics.
-Embed Monster phonics throughout school, all staff completing level 1 and 2 training.
-KS1/KS2 Reading outcomes in 2022/23 show that disadvantaged pupils meet the expected standard.
+Effective Professional Development EEF (educationendowmentfoundation.org. uk) 1,2,3,4,5 Reading -Embed Monster phonics throughout school KS1/KS2 Reading outcomes in 2023/24 show that disadvantaged pupils meet the expected standard.
 Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
-Phonics EEF (educationendowmentfoundation.org. uk) 3 Whole School approach to developing vocabulary accessed by all children.
+Phonics EEF (educationendowmentfoundation.org. uk) 1,3 Nessy - literacy programme Nessy covers reading, phonics and spelling skills.
+Pupils advance to instruction in spelling, morphology, vocabulary and comprehension.
+Phonics is 'Very high impact for very low cost based on very extensive evidence.
+Reading comprehension strategies are: 'Very high impact for very low cost based on extensive evidence' (EEF) 1,3 Introduce Superheroes Spelling at Key Stage 2.
+Internal evidence suggests spelling is an issue.
+Feedback is 'Very high impact for very low cost based on extensive evidence (EEF).
+Improving Literacy in Key Stage 2 EEF (educationendowmentfoundation.org. uk) 1,3,5 Whole School approach to developing vocabulary accessed by all children.
 Vocabulary gaps can have impact on children's learning as they get older.
 The richer their vocabulary the greater their success.
-Oral language interventions EEF (educationendowmentfoundation.org. uk) Oral language approaches include: • Targeted reading aloud and book discussion; • Explicitly extending pupils vocabulary; • The use of structured questioning to develop reading comprehension.
-1,3,5
+Oral language interventions EEF (educationendowmentfoundation.org. uk) Oral language approaches include: 1,3,5